RichardFelix/HLSv2/README.md

 ![Alt text](https://github.com/RichardFelix/HLSv2/raw/master/Pics/barchartv2.PNG "Bar Chart")

 #Installation
-HLS will need three files to run which will need to be linked into the html.
-First is the AngularJS app file name HLSapp.js .
-Second is the CSS file that formats the charts x and y axis called hls.css .
+HLS will need some files to run which will need to be linked into the html.
+First is the AngularJS app file name HLSapp.js which holds all the AngularJS directives we use to call the charts.
+Second is the CSS file.
+The dataFactory.js file which will call Ajax calls to get your data into HLS.
+HLSfunctions.js file which has all the backend functions for calculations.
+HLSwrapper.js file which holds all the wrapper functions for easy use by the end user.
 The last file is the AngularJS library js which can be found at this site www.angularJS.org .
 The standard template of the code is shown below.

 	<head>